kfjahnke/envutil/README.md

          This method should see community review to compare it with other methods.
-If you only pass --itp -2 and not --twine, envutil will set up twining parameters calculated to fit well with the transformation at hand.
+If you only pass --itp -2 and not --twine, envutil will set up twining parameters calculated to fit well with the transformation at hand, and that's also done for image sequence output, where the parameters have to adapt to the changing geometry.

+Why use negative values for ITP for the second and third mode?
+This is similar to the values used in lux for 'decimators' - in lux, positive values are reserved for degrees of a b-spline reconstruction filter used as low-pass filter. bilinear interpolation is the same as a degree-1 b-spline, hence the value 1 for bilinear interpolation.
+I may add other spline degrees to envutil, so I reserve the positive numbers for future use.

 # Twining-specific options

 These options control the 'twining' filter.
-These options only hve an effect if you activate twining with --itp -2. envutil will use bilinear interpolation on the source image for single-point lookups, but it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each
+These options only have an effect if you activate twining with --itp -2. envutil will use bilinear interpolation on the source image for single-point lookups, but it will perform more lookups and then combine several neighbouring pixels from the oversampled result into each